swapnica15/712-Yorebridge/_pages/wedding-brochure-adds.md

 <div>
 <div class="normal">

-Yorebridge House is in the heart of Wensleydale which is the ideal location for many wonderful countryside activities and pursuits, from a simple walk from our doorstep, to helicopter tours of the Dales, we can organise a variety of adventures to enhance your stay.
+Yorebridge House is in the heart of Wensleydale which is the ideal location for many wonderful countryside activities and pursuits, from a simple walk from our doorstep to helicopter tours of the Dales, we can organise a variety of adventures to enhance your stay.

 Here is a list of a few of the options for entertaining your guests throughout your visit.
 <h4>Activities</h4>